-If you’re unfamiliar with couscous, its basically little pasta pellets.
+Couscous is a small, ball-shaped pasta.
 It cooks really fast, is a fun texture, and is a great way to bulk up salads.
-I used large Israeli couscous for this Lemony Cucumber Couscous Salad, which is quite a bit larger than regular couscous, but you could certainly use regular couscous or even orzo instead.
+The variety used for this Lemony Cucumber Couscous Salad is a larger-sized couscous called pearl couscous, or sometimes Israeli couscous or giant couscous.
+If you can’t find pearl couscous, you can use regular couscous or even orzo in its place (orzo would be my first choice since it’s similar in size).
 Regular couscous cooks a little differently, so take a look at this couscous salad (made with regular-sized couscous) for cooking instructions and size reference.

 Lemony Cucumber Couscous Salad